Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Extended Relations to Other Methods

-for some sparse constraint on $H$.
-Since $H^T(HH^T)^{-1}H$ is a projection matrix built by the row-wise basis $H$, the above objective can be interpreted as: to find a sparse basis so that it covers the row space of data as much as possible.
+with various sparse constraints on $X$.
+Since $X^T(XX^T)^{-1}X$ is a projection matrix formed by the row vectors of $X$, the above objective can be interpreted as: to find a sparse basis so that it covers the row space of data as much as possible.
 This is the common point of the three SRs.

-But, there are striking differences.
-First, for the first two SRs, the number of basis vectors is larger than that of row vectors of $A$, so they are over-complete, and zero reconstruction error may be obtained; for SSR, since $r\leq rank(A)+1\leq p+1$, usually it is under-complete.
-Second, the solution schemes are distinct.
-Over-complete SRs solve the problems via alternatively optimizing $D$ and $H$, while SSR first solves the normalized principal components of $A$, and then employs NSCrt to solve $H$ via rotating these principal components.
-In this way, the reconstruction error of SSR is minimal within rank-$r$ constraint.\footnote{Note that, NSCrt shares similar objective and optimization strategy with over-complete SRs.
-However, the target of NSCrt is orthonormal eigenvectors, and the dictionary is a rotation matrix, which is complete.
-By virtue of the special properties of them, NSCrt exhibits good performance, parts of which have been analyzed by \cite{Hu2014sparse}.}

-The normalized principal components are one-one corresponding to the eigenvectors of a Laplacian matrix, which is built from the Gram matrix of data.
-Since the leading eigenvectors of the Laplacian matrix are rotated noisy indicator vectors, the sparse codes of SSR are in fact these noisy indicator vectors.
-So SSR is related to spectral clustering.
-Besides, when the clusters of data overlap less, the codes become sparser, and vice versa.
-Thus the sparsity is implicitly determined by the structure of data.
-However, the number of normalized principal components is limited by the dimension of data, so is the effective eigenvectors (excludes $\hat{V}$ in (\ref{equ:summary sd L})) of the Laplacian matrix.
-The over-completeness prevents over-complete SRs from the reach of spectral graph theory: an over-complete basis goes beyond the whole set of principal components.

-Nevertheless, the dimension of codes of SSR, i.e. the number of clusters it can handle, is limited by the dimension of data, while over-complete SRs can cross this limitation.
-From this perspective, as sparse representation models, they complement each other.